dborncamp/ScienceSaturday/README.md

 # Science Saturday
-Welcome to the repo for the Scienc Saturday Team.
+Welcome to the repo for the Science Saturday Team.
 The goal of this repo is to collaborate to publish a paper for April 1, 2018 archive papers.

 Here we have the Data, programs to make plots, and latex manuscript of paper.